jamespearse80/ICRC-Modern-Cloud-Apps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

 3. On the **Create storage account** blade, specify the following configuration options:

-    -  Name: Unique value for the storage account (ensure the green check mark appears)
+    -  Name: Unique value for the storage account (ensure the green check mark appears).

-    -  Specify the existing resource group **contososports**
+    -  Specify the existing resource group **contososports**.

-    -  Specify the same **Location** as the Contoso Sports resource group
+    -  Specify the same **Location** as the Contoso Sports resource group.

-    -  Accept the defaults for all other settings
+    -  Accept the defaults for all other settings.

     ![The fields in the Create Storage Account blade are set to the previously defined settings.
 In addition, the Name field set to contososports2101, Deployment model is Resource Manager, Account kind is General purpose, and Performance is standard.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image31.png "Create Storage Account blade")

-4. Click **Review + create**
+4. Click **Review + create**.

     ![Screenshot of the Review + create button.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image32.png "Create button")

-5. Click **Create** after Validation passed
+5. Click **Create** after Validation passed.

     ![Screenshot of the Create button.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image32a.png "Create button")